jnozzi/cocoadev.com/markdown/FunctorPatternDesignAnalysis.md

 * operations comparing multiple values at the same index in each array across arrays: maximum, minimum, mean (takes two or more data array arguments plus the type of comparison)

-I would like to be able to call these functions from any of the following: a command interface, a form window, or from General/AppleScript.
+I would like to be able to call these functions from any of the following: a command interface, a form window, or from AppleScript.
 But to me this shouldn�t make any difference.
 It is a view thing that doesn�t affect the model.
 However, practically it seems method 2 below is the best approach since it would allow set up the analysis objects via accessor methods for the most flexibility, even though it seems a much more complicated approach.

 So for designing the analysis object I don�t know whether to design it as an object like so in method 1:?

-@interface General/PRDataModel : General/NSObject {
+@interface PRDataModel : NSObject {
-	General/NSDictionary* dataSets; //Data General/NSArrays are stored with their key being an General/NSString description, with all data arrays being the same length
+	NSDictionary* dataSets; //Data NSArrays are stored with their key being an NSString description, with all data arrays being the same length
 }
 //Accessor methods
--(General/NSArray*)resultOfTrigFunction:(General/NSString*)function onDataSet:(General/NSString*)dataSetName;
+-(NSArray*)resultOfTrigFunction:(NSString*)function onDataSet:(NSString*)dataSetName;
--(General/NSArray*)resultOfMathFunction:(General/NSString*)function onDataSet:(General/NSString*)dataSetName secondValue:(General/NSNumber*)value;
+-(NSArray*)resultOfMathFunction:(NSString*)function onDataSet:(NSString*)dataSetName secondValue:(NSNumber*)value;
--(General/NSArray*)resultOfMultipleFunction:(General/NSString*)function onDataSets:(General/NSArray*)dataSetNames;
+-(NSArray*)resultOfMultipleFunction:(NSString*)function onDataSets:(NSArray*)dataSetNames;
 @end

 or method 2:

-@interface General/PRDataModel : General/NSObject {
+@interface PRDataModel : NSObject {
-	General/NSDictionary* dataSets; //Data General/NSArrays are stored with their key being an General/NSString description, with all data arrays being the same length id function; //Function as an object of type General/PRTrigFunction or General/PRMathFunction or General/PRMultipleFunction }
+	NSDictionary* dataSets; //Data NSArrays are stored with their key being an NSString description, with all data arrays being the same length id function; //Function as an object of type PRTrigFunction or PRMathFunction or PRMultipleFunction }
 //Accessor methods
--(void)setFunction:(General/NSString*)functionType;
+-(void)setFunction:(NSString*)functionType;
--(General/NSArray*)performFunction;
+-(NSArray*)performFunction;
 @end

-@interface General/PRTrigFunction : General/NSObject {
+@interface PRTrigFunction : NSObject {
-	General/NSArray* dataSet;
+	NSArray* dataSet;
-	General/NSString* function;
+	NSString* function;
 }
 //Accessor methods
--(General/NSArray*)newArrayFromCalculation
+-(NSArray*)newArrayFromCalculation
 @end

-@interface General/PRMathFunction : General/PRTrigFunction {
+@interface PRMathFunction : PRTrigFunction {
-	General/NSNumber* powerValue;
+	NSNumber* powerValue;
-	General/NSArray* powerArray;
+	NSArray* powerArray;
 }
 //Accessor methods
--(General/NSArray*)newArrayFromCalculation
+-(NSArray*)newArrayFromCalculation
 @end

-@interface General/PRMultipleFunction : General/PRTrigFunction {
+@interface PRMultipleFunction : PRTrigFunction {
-	General/NSArray* otherArrays;
+	NSArray* otherArrays;
 }
 //Accessor methods
--(General/NSArray*)newArrayFromCalculation
+-(NSArray*)newArrayFromCalculation
 @end